 The Filipinos have different considerations of what is tall for females and males.
-Generally, women above 5’5 to 5’7 feet tall and men above 6 feet are considered tall in the Philippines.
+Generally, women above 5’5 to 5’7 feet and men above 6 feet are considered tall in the Philippines.
 However, the average height in the Philippines may influence their view of what is tall.

 Besides discussing what is considered tall in the Philippines, let us walk you through some of the tallest Filipino basketball players and the tallest men in the Philippines.